Optimal Polynomial-Time Estimators: A Bayesian Notion of Approximation Algorithm: Existence and Uniqueness

 ${Q}$ is an ${\ESG}$-optimal estimator for ${(\Dist,f)}$, therefore

 The construction of ${T}$ and \ref{eqn:thm__uniq__dist} give

 Subtracting \ref{eqn:thm__uniq__prf2} from \ref{eqn:thm__uniq__prf1}, we get \ref{eqn:thm__uniq}. \end{proof}

 The notion of \enquote{conditional expected value} introduced in subsection~\ref{subsec:alg} allows conditions which are occasionally \emph{false}.
 In some sense this provides us with well-defined (probabilistic) answers to \enquote{what if} questions that are meaningless in formal logic due to the principle of explosion, a concept which was hypothesized to be useful for solving paradoxes in decision theory\cite{Soares_2015}.
 However, Theorem~\ref{thm:uniq} suggests that the values of an optimal polynomial-time estimator are only meaningful inside ${\Supp \Dist^K}$ whereas \enquote{conditional expected values} require using the word ensemble ${\Dist \mid L}$ (see Theorem~\ref{thm:cond}) so violation of the condition (i.e. ${x \not\in L}$) means falling outside the support of the word ensemble.
-On the other hand, we will now show that when the condition is unpredictable with the given amount of computational resources, a stronger uniqueness theorem holds that ensures \enquote{counterfactual} values are also stable.
+On the other hand, we will now show that when the condition is unpredictable with the given amount of computational resources, a stronger uniqueness theorem holds that ensures \enquote{counterfactual} values are also stable, although the fall space measuring the difference of the optimal estimators is scaled up by a factor decreasing with the \enquote{degree of unpredictability}.

 \begin{samepage} \begin{theorem} Consider ${(\Dist,f)}$ a distributional estimation problem and ${L \subseteq \Words}$ s.t. for all ${K \in \Nats^n}$, $\Dist^K(L) > 0$.
-Define $\gamma_L: \NatFun \Reals$ by $\gamma(K):=\Dist^{K}(L)^{-1}$ and $\Fall_L:=\gamma_L \Fall$.
+Define $\gamma_L: \NatFun \Reals$ by $\gamma_L(K):=\Dist^{K}(L)^{-1}$ and $\Fall_L:=\gamma_L \Fall$.
 Assume there is\\ ${p \in \NatPoly}$ s.t. \ref{eqn:thm__uniq__dist} holds.
 Let ${R}$ be an ${\ESG}$-optimal estimator for ${(\Dist, \chi_L)}$.
 Assume ${\epsilon: \NatFun \Reals^{>0}}$ is s.t. for all ${x,y \in \Words}$, ${R^K(x,y) \geq \epsilon(K) \Dist^K(L)}$.
 Suppose ${P}$ and ${Q}$ are ${\Fall_L^\sharp(\Gamma)}$-optimal estimators for ${(\Dist \mid L,f)}$.
 Then

 \end{theorem} \end{samepage}

 \begin{proof}

 ${R}$ is an ${\ESG}$-optimal estimator for ${(\Dist, \chi_L)}$, therefore